Using a Higher EQ Against Conflict and Mental Disorders

 • Call someone for advice

-• Splash some water on your face or go outside to cool down, literally and figuratively (cooling your body temperature reduces stress)
+• Splash some water on your face or go outside to cool off, literally and figuratively (cooling your body temperature reduces stress)

-• Write out a scenario to sort out your feelings
+• Write out a scenario to organize your feelings

 • Practice a calm response